Too big to fail: Long-Term Capital Management

 Long-Term Capital Management L.P.
 (LTCM) was a hedge fund management firm based in Greenwich, Connecticut, that used absolute-return trading strategies combined with high financial leverage.
 The firm's master hedge fund, Long-Term Capital Portfolio L.P., collapsed in the late 1990s, leading to an agreement on September 23, 1998, among 14 financial institutions for a $3.6 billion recapitalization (bailout) under the supervision of the Federal Reserve.

 LTCM was founded in 1994 by John W. Meriwether, the former vice-chairman and head of bond trading at Salomon Brothers.
 Members of LTCM's board of directors included Myron S. Scholes and Robert C. Merton, who shared the 1997 Nobel Memorial Prize in Economic Sciences for a "new method to determine the value of derivatives".
-Initially successful with annualized returns of over 40% (after fees) in its first years, in 1998 it lost $4.6 billion in less than four months following the Russian financial crisis requiring financial intervention by the Federal Reserve, with the fund liquidating and dissolving in early 2000.
+Initially successful, with annualized returns of over 40% (after fees) in its first years, the fund lost $4.6 billion in less than four months in 1998 following the Russian financial crisis, prompting Federal Reserve intervention; it was liquidated and dissolved in early 2000.

 International

 Canada

 In March 2013, the Office of the Superintendent of Financial Institutions announced that Canada's six largest banks, Bank of Montreal, Bank of Nova Scotia, Canadian Imperial Bank of Commerce, National Bank of Canada, Royal Bank of Canada and Toronto-Dominion Bank, were too big to fail.
-Those six banks accounted for 90% of banking assets in Canada at that time.
+Those six banks accounted for 90% of Canada's banking assets at the time.
 It noted that "the differences among the largest banks are smaller if only domestic assets are considered, and relative importance declines rapidly after the top five banks and after the sixth bank (National)."

+South Korea

+The South Korean government's choice to lend money to failing firms leading up to the 1997 Asian financial crisis created an impression that chaebols were too big to fail.
+Numerous big firms, however, were allowed to fail.